-A lot of writers select Grammarly because you can use it in so many different ways apart from grammar checking.
+A lot of writers select Grammarly because you can use it in so many different ways apart from simple grammar checking.

 The latest version now supports Google Docs as well.
 Microsoft Office integration is not available for Mac users.

 Whether you use the MS Office version or the Mac editor, there is one small issue that many users would like to resolve.